kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 Other things that will be configured by the Terraform code
 * Host names set on the nodes: `controlplane`, `node01`, `node02`
-* Content of `/etc/hosts` set up on all nodes for easy use of `ssh` command from CloudShell.
+* Content of `/etc/hosts` set up on all nodes for easy use of `ssh` command from `student-node`.
-* Generation of key pair for logging into instances via SSH.
+* Generation and distribution of a key pair for logging into instances via SSH.

 ## Get Started

 Let's go ahead and get the infrastructure built!

-If you want to access any `NodePort` services you create on this cluster, you will need to go to https://checkip.amazonaws.com in your browser.
-Note down the IP address it gives you.
-This is your own public IP address assigned by your broadband provider, and you will need to give this IP to the terraform we are going to be running (detailed further down).

 [Click here](https://kodekloud.com/topic/playground-aws/) to start a playground, and click `START LAB` to request a new AWS Cloud Playground instance.
-After a few seconds, you will receive your credential to access AWS Cloud console.
+After a few seconds, you will receive a URL and your credentials to access AWS Cloud console.

 Note that you must have KodeKloud Pro subscription to run an AWS playground.
 If you have your own AWS account, this should still work, however you will bear the cost for any resources created until you delete them.

-We will run this entire lab in AWS CloudShell which is a Linux terminal you run inside the AWS console and has most of what we need preconfigured.
-[Click here](https://us-east-1.console.aws.amazon.com/cloudshell/home?region=us-east-1) to open CloudShell.
+We will run this entire lab in AWS `student-node` which is a Linux terminal you run inside the AWS console and has most of what we need preconfigured, such as git and the AWS credentials needed by Terraform.
+[Click here](https://us-east-1.console.aws.amazon.com/`student-node`/home?region=us-east-1) to open `student-node`.

 ## Install Terraform

-From the CloudShell command prompt...
+From the `student-node` command prompt...

 ```bash
 curl -O https://releases.hashicorp.com/terraform/1.6.2/terraform_1.6.2_linux_amd64.zip